Deals Reminder: LeadSync Marketer Facebook Lead Ad Notifications, Save 91%

 LeadSync.me is the destination for lead data from Facebook Ads that you need most.
 With automated email or SMS replies, you can instantly respond to your leads without leaving your computer.
 Multiple pages and accounts allow you to manage automated campaign delivery where you need it most.

 - Instant lead data.
-Get lead ad notification and responses sent via email, SMS, & to most popular CRM’s & email marketing platforms
+Get lead ad notifications and responses sent via email, SMS, & to most popular CRM’s & email marketing platforms

 - Automatic email responses.
 Use an autoresponder to ask people for more information, to send links to resources, or simply let people know that you’ve received their inquiry & that you’ll be in touch